‘General Hospital’ Spoilers: Sam And Curtis Investigate Julian

 Julian Saved Danny…

-Let’s also remember that Julian was in hiding as Derek Wells when he first came on General Hospital and he had no motivation to get tested as a donor for Danny Morgan other than kindness.
+Let’s also remember that Julian was in hiding as Derek Wells when he first came on General Hospital, and he had no motivation to get tested as a donor for Danny Morgan other than kindness.
 Then when Julian turned up as a match, he knew why he was a match and made a knowing decision to take the risk to blow up his secret identity to save his grandson on General Hospital.

 General Hospital spoilers say Sam might not like it, but she does owe Julian a debt of gratitude.
 Not only that, Julian took all the heat from Liv for the past year to protect Sam, Alexis, Lucas Jones (Ryan Carnes) and even Jason Morgan (Billy Miller) whom Julian dislikes and knows Jason hates him.
 Other General Hospital spoilers reveal Sam wants some closure on the issue of her father.